GoncaloGil0/GoncaloGil0/README.md

 Furthermore, I have a great interest in pentesting and red team and developing my own tools for pentesting and recon, having already participated in some CTF competitions.

+In addition, I recently took up the position of CEO at [NOTCyberSec](https://notcybersec.com), a company whose main objective is to recreate the process of data creation, treatment and management using blockchain-based technologies.

 ## 🤝 Where can you find me:
 <a href="https://pt.linkedin.com/in/goncalogil0?trk=profile-badge"><img align="left" src="https://raw.githubusercontent.com/yushi1007/yushi1007/main/images/linkedin.svg " alt="Gonçalo Gil | LinkedIn" width="32px"/></a>